kubevault/prometheus-exporter/docs/guides/secret-engines/pki/overview.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage PKI(certificates) secrets using the Vault Operator
+# Manage PKI(certificates) secrets using the KubeVault operator

-You can easily manage [PKI secret engine](https://www.vaultproject.io/docs/secrets/pki/index.html#pki-secrets-engine) using Vault operator.
+You can easily manage [PKI secret engine](https://www.vaultproject.io/docs/secrets/pki/index.html#pki-secrets-engine) using KubeVault operator.

 You should be familiar with the following CRD: